 Your first math placement is very important to your success in college.
 It should be neither below nor beyond your preparation level, and it should move you toward the completion of your degree program.
 We want to make sure your math placement fits you and your needs as closely as possible.

-Students without ACT Math sub-scores must take the mathematics placement test.
+Students without SAT Math sub-scores must take the mathematics placement test.
 These students may take the placement test no more than 2 times.
-Transfer students who do not transfer appropriate coursework to SVSU, but do submit ACT Math sub-scores, will follow the usual procedure for students with ACT scores.
+Transfer students who do not transfer appropriate coursework to SVSU, but do submit SAT Math sub-scores, will follow the usual procedure for students with SAT scores.

-4. Feel free to come by the Math Resource Center and work with one of our tutors.
-For our current schedule, click here → Curent Tutor Schedule (120kB).
+Feel free to come by the Math & Physics Resource Center to work with one of our tutors.